 2. Great South Wall Walk, Dublin

 Next on my list is right on my doorstep in the capital.
 The Great South Wall walk is probably one of the most popular in Dublin city as it’s really close to the city center.
-This is the perfect way to blow the cobwebs away on a Sunday afternoon.
+This is the perfect way to blow the cobwebs away on New Year’s Day.
 I usually walk across Sandymount Strand before following the south wall all the way to Poolbeg Lighthouse.
 The views are stunning as you enjoy the full sweep of Dublin Bay with Howth Head to the north and Dun Laoghaire and Killiney Head to the South as well as panoramic views of the Dublin Mountains and the Sugarloaf.

 3. Djouce Mountain, Wicklow

 Heading into neighboring county Wicklow now.
 When it comes to walking trails, Wicklow has so much to offer.
 The Wickow Way is a hugely popular National Waymarked Trail which crosses the Wicklow Mountains and covers some 80 miles.
 There are so many routes to choose from but my personal favorite is to climb Djouce Mountain.
 You park at the foot of the mountain in the J.B.
 Malone car park (he was the hill walker and journalist responsible for the establishment of the Wicklow Way).
 You can then use the boardwalk to ascend the mountain.
 The incline is gentle and not too difficult.
 When you reach the summit, the views are breathtaking, taking in the mountains, lakes and the 6000 acre Luggala estate owned by the Guinness Family.